Undersea data cable between Germany and Finland broken – DW – 11/18/2024

 It was commissioned in 2016 and is the only undersea communications cable running from the Nordic country to central Europe according to Cinia.

-In October 2023, a Balticconnector gas pipeline between Finland and Estonia was damaged in what Finnish authorities at the time said was likely to have been a deliberate act.
+In October 2023, the Balticconnector gas pipeline between Finland and Estonia was damaged in what Finnish authorities at the time said was likely to have been a deliberate act.

 However, Helsinki and Beijing have been engaged in diplomatic talks since October of last year over the possible role of a Hong Kong-registered cargo vessel in the damage caused to the pipeline.